LukeGrahamLandry/franca/devlog.md

   and have range checks. i long time ago i took them out from shift_or_slice because you got junk reading a u16 as a i64 or soemthing, and i just masked it off. perhaps i should be more strict about just letting seemingly harmless bugs exist in the universe.
 - ok now all but 3 tests pass using new asm for all functions.
+- huh found a place in the old one that used register_type instead of Bits.X64 for add_im on a pointer which is wrong but happened to work apparently thats scary
+- typoed a put_jitted_function in flush_callees, saving it to `f` instead of `from`. that fixed 2/3
+- funny that the only failing one is write_empty_module which i added yesterday. lucky i did that i guess. again... scary. if i hadn't got bored of this being broken and done something else it would have been silently broken for longer. ha, the compiler works with new asm, so its just this one test. tho now i cant make the test work with the old asm and it seems like jsut a missing overload instantiation... maybe im going crazy....

 ## Jul 13